Reloaded-Project/Reloaded.Hooks-rs/docs/index.md

 	<h1>Reloaded Hooks NextGen</h1>
 	<img src="Reloaded/Images/Reloaded-Icon.png" width="150" align="center" />
 	<br/> <br/>
-    Cross Platform, Portable implementation of Reloaded.Hooks.<br/>
+    Cross Platform, Cross Architecture re-implementation of Reloaded.Hooks.<br/>
     🦀 Now in Crab 🦀
 </div>

 ## About

-reloaded-hooks-rs is an enhanced port of the original [Reloaded.Hooks][Reloaded.Hooks] to Rust
+reloaded-hooks-rs is an enhanced port of the original [Reloaded.Hooks][Reloaded.Hooks] (<= 4.3.0) to Rust.

 This library is written as `no_std`.
 Currently support for `Windows`, `Linux` and `macOS` is provided out of the box.
 That said, a lot of functionality is platform & architecture agnostic, hopefully making